lee-dohm/set-syntax/README.md

 ## Usage

 Simply use the way you're used to in Sublime Text!
-Holding Control + Shift + P to bring up the syntax options.
+Bring up the Command Palette and use the fuzzy search to enter the syntax you want.
+See the Atom Flight Manual for [instructions on how to show the Command Palette on your platform](http://flight-manual.atom.io/getting-started/sections/atom-basics/#command-palette).

 ![Set Syntax demonstration](https://raw.githubusercontent.com/lee-dohm/set-syntax/master/set-syntax.gif)